parisana/locale_assignment/README.md

 # install postgres if not installed already, skip if installed
 sudo apt install postgresql

-# create user user; set password as password on prompt(or use any password but remember to change in the application properties)
+# creating user user;
+###set password as password on prompt(or use any password but remember to change in the application properties)
-# (select y for the second option that is allow the user to create database)
+### (select y for the second option that is allow the user to create database)
 sudo -u postgres createuser --interactive --password user

 # create database with user as the owner